Koh Tao murders: Reaction

 The investigation was met with criticism by international media, human rights groups, and legal experts.
 Amnesty International stated that Thailand "must initiate an independent, effective and transparent investigation into mounting allegations of torture and other ill-treatment by police".
 They also raised concerns with the absence of legal counsel prior to the confession, as well as difficulties with translation and interpretation.
 Human Rights Watch said the case was "profoundly disturbing" and called for the verdict to be reviewed in a "transparent and fair appeal process".
 Thailand's National Human Rights Commission said "the circumstances surrounding the arrest of the two Myanmar workers ... were dubious, leading to impressions the suspects were not aware of their rights and that justice had not been done".

 The International Commission of Jurists said "the defense must be afforded adequate time and facilities to explore whether the alleged destruction of evidence in this case was appropriate and unavoidable, and to test the prosecution case overall."
 Many raised concerns that contamination cast doubt upon the forensic evidence: officials, journalists and tourists were seen walking around the crime scene, and Thai police did not use trained or independent specialists to collect forensic evidence.
 Pornthip Rojanasunand, a Thai forensic scientist, testified at the trial that the crime scene was poorly managed.
-A British defence lawyer, Felicity Gerry QC, said the trial was "far too rushed and unfair to the defense".
+A Australian defence lawyer, Felicity Gerry QC, said the trial was "far too rushed and unfair to the defense".
 Experts have considered the forensic investigation to have been incompetent, and to have possibly framed the suspects.

 An opinion piece in Bangkok Post wrote that "practically no one believes [Zaw Lin and Wai Phyo] really brutally murdered English tourists", adding "in Thai media of all kinds, the consensus is that Win and Zaw Lin are scapegoats."
 Another commentary in the paper stated that the "overwhelming public skepticism ... stems from the police's longstanding notoriety for arresting poor and powerless scapegoats to save rich criminals who can afford to buy their innocence".
 Rumours began to circulate, with residents on the island saying the island is controlled by a mafia who "have information about the true culprits", and claimed that the police is covering for them.